davidmartinezros/test-ups/README.md

 If you run MAX Drive locally (using development profile) then the web interface is running at http://localhost:8080.

 ### REST API
 MAX Drive also offers a simple REST API.
+The implementation of the REST service is contained in the gov.max.service.file.web.rest.ApiController class.

 #### Upload